TommyeAsY/sa2-troll/README.md

 # 🔧 Installation
 To install the mod:

-Unzip (or currently un-rar) the contents of the archive into your Sonic Adventure 2\mods folder.
+Unzip the contents of the archive into your Sonic Adventure 2\mods folder.

 Ensure the mod files are placed inside their own separate folder.